EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We made use of both branches and PRs in our project.
 In our group, each feature was developed on a separate branch.
 When the feature was completed, a PR was created to merge the feature branch into the main branch.
-This allowed us to work on different features simultaneously without interfering with each other's work.
+This allowed us to work on different features simultaneously without interfering with each other's work and ensuring that the main branch remained stable and production-ready at all times.
+Before merging the PR, we ensured it had passed teh automated checks set up in our GitHub workflow, including pytest for running unit tests.
+This ensured that any new changes did not break existing functionality and met the project's quality standards.

 ### Question 10